bnclabs/gostore/bubt/README.md

 =======================

-* Building a bottoms-up tree starts with an iterator object that supply a stream of key,value entries.
+* Building a bottoms-up tree starts with an iterator object that supply a stream of key,value entries, and associated fields.
 * Incoming key,value entries are populated in a leaf node, called `z-node`.
-* Values can be appended to a separate file, based on configuration.
+* z-nodes can be stored in a separate file.
-* Once the z-node is fully utilized a new entry, called `m-entry` is composed with:
+* Once z-node is fully utilized a new entry, called `m-entry` is composed with:
   * Key element which is the `z-node` first entry's key element.
   * Value element which is the file position of the `z-node`.